William John Dieter

-William ‘Billy Jack’ Dieter (October 5, 1912 – April 18, 1942) was a sergeant in the United States Army Air Corps.
-Dieter was a bombardier on the Green Hornet, the sixth plane to take off from a US carrier as part of the Doolittle Raid, a bold long-range retaliatory air raid on the Japanese main islands, on April 18, 1942, four months after the attack on Pearl Harbor.
+William "Billy Jack" Dieter (October 5, 1912 – April 18, 1942) was a sergeant in the United States Army Air Corps.
+He was a bombardier on the Green Hornet, the sixth plane to take off from a US carrier as part of the Doolittle Raid, a bold long-range retaliatory air raid on the Japanese main islands, on April 18, 1942, four months after the attack on Pearl Harbor.
 The attack was a major morale booster for the United States.
 Dieter was one of only three airmen to die in the raid itself, when his B-25 Mitchell, 'Green Hornet', crashed on the coast of China, having run out of fuel.

 Early life and education

 Dieter was born on October 5, 1912, in Vail, Iowa, to Jesse T. Dieter and Mary McCalpin Dieter.

 After living in Vail, the family moved to South Dakota, Potosi, Missouri, and eventually, Tulelake, California.
 Dieter attended only one year of high school.